 For those families who choose to not use personal or public transportation, Montri Transportation Corporation offers private busing for the NIST community.
 This service includes multiple timings to accommodate students in extra-curricular activities and also provides monitors who will accompany students in early years and Year 1 to and from their classes.
 Parents who wish to sign up for the busing service should complete the bus service request form and send it to firstname.lastname@example.org.

 Supplies & Technology

 Secondary school students are issued a MacBook Air during their first week of class.
 This laptop is to be used at school and taken home to complete assignments.
-In order to receive the laptop on the first day of school, please make sure to read and sign the Acceptable Use Policy for Secondary and return the form to the Secondary Office.
+Please make sure to read the insurance coverage letter.
+Complete the opt-out form if you do not wish to have insurance coverage.

 Elementary students will use school laptops and iPads only while in school and when it applies to their learning.
 School laptops and iPads cannot be taken home.
 Elementary students in Year 5 and Year 6 are required to read and sign the Acceptable Use Policy for Elementary and return the form to their homeroom teacher.

 The NIST Shop provides all school uniforms, as well as other NIST-related items.
 Depending on the number of sets of uniforms you wish to buy (1 or 3 complete uniform sets), please plan an allowance of approximately THB 5,000 per child.
 Payment can be made in cash or credit card (1.5% surcharge) only.

 It is highly recommended that uniforms are bought before the first day of school.
 Should you be wish to purchase uniforms ahead of time, please contact our admissions staff at email@example.com to make an appointment.